For all recruitment queries contact:

 Livingston EH54 6AX

-A competence based interview will take place on 8 June or 11 June.
+A competency based interview is planned for w/c 11 June 2018.
 Shortlisted candidates will be advised by email in advance of the interview.

 For more information about competency-based interviews, see our 'Guide to Competency-based Interviews'.